Birth of Religions

 Tradition

 The mechanism behind this phenomenon is simple: As a child, it is usually a good idea to follow what your parents tell you.
 For example, if your parents tell you “Crocodiles are dangerous, because they can eat people!”, then your best bet is to avoid crocodiles.
-You would not go and verify that theory by experiment — you just trust your parents.
-And this is a good thing from an evolutionary perspective: Children don’t have to redo by themselves all the experiences that humanity has made through its existence; the children just learn them from their parents.
+You would not go and verify that theory by experiment — you would just trust your parents.
+And this is a good thing from an evolutionary perspective.
+Children have the benefit of all the experiences of those who came before them.
 Now imagine that the parents tell the child “There is an invisible being in the sky who wants you to avoid pork meat”.
 Then, in the very same way, a child will believe this theory.
-You never verify whether crocodiles really eat humans, and you never verify whether there is really a god — you just believe (Richard Dawkins: The God Delusion).
-In this way, religious thought becomes part of our mindset.
-Supernatural theories are mingled with natural theories and sometimes it is hard to spot the difference.
-In particular, religious theories can never be proven wrong by experience, because they are not falsifiable.
-Nobody can ever find out if they are wrong.
-Therefore, they continue unchallenged through the generations.
+They will never verify whether crocodiles really eat humans, or whether there really is a god who forbids the consumption of pork.
+They will just believe 62.
+For some theories (such as the theory that premarital sex causes poverty[Ultra Supreme Elder Lord’s Scripture of Precepts]), the children may eventually find out that they are wrong, and will abandon them.
+However, religious theories can never be proven wrong.
+This is because they are not falsifiable .
+Therefore, these religious theories continue unchallenged through the generations.

-In most religions, the transmission to the children is part of the religious system itself, and it ensures the proliferation of the religion.
+In most religions, the transmission of religious beliefs to children is part of the religious system itself, ensuring the proliferation of said religion.

 It takes 20 years to grow a Baptist